-Training trainers
+6. Training trainers

-6.1 In order to gather momentum, we ran our inaugural UK Train the Trainers session in March 2017 and continue to run training and EPM awareness sessions at meetings around the country on an ad hoc basis wherever and whenever the opportunity arises.
+6.1 In order to gather momentum, we ran our inaugural UK Train the Trainers course in March 2017 and a second course in September 2017.
 These have been attended by a variety of professionals, including physiotherapists, nurses, anaesthetists (trainee and consultant) and psychologists from a variety of Trusts in the UK.
-Sessions typically include familiarisation of course content, personal tips from previous experience and feedback, discussion of teaching techniques, and development of adaptations to ensure relevance for those attending courses.
+The course includes familiarisation of course content, personal tips from previous experience and feedback, discussion of teaching techniques, and development of adaptations to ensure relevance for those attending courses.
 Following this, a variety of professionals have received EPM training around the country, including student nurses, qualified nurses, physiotherapists, recovery staff and GP trainees.
 In this way, we aspire to expand the number of healthcare professionals using the RAT approach, thereby standardising language with the aim of improving inter-professional communication and patient management.
+More Train the Trainers courses are anticipated in 2018.